to English 3830: Introduction to Fiction Writing. Here

 and print out a hardcopy.

-In this online course, you will be responsible for completing multiple reading and writing assignments within the context of seven modules.
+In this online course, you will be responsible for completing multiple reading and writing assignments within the context of SEVEN MODULES over the span of FIFTEEN WEEKS.
 This is the first module.
 While strict deadlines will be upheld for assignments, you are encouraged to work at your own pace.
 Generally speaking, each module contains a short lesson, a featured book, and a list of readings and assignments.
+Bear in mind, this is a summer course in which 15 WEEKS (the duration of a semester during the normal school year) are compacted into 6 WEEKS, so there will be a lot more assignments due in a shorter time period.

 email me with questions via Pilot.
 I always answer within 24 hours, usually sooner, on the condition that your emails are written in complete sentences and free of mechanical errors.
 DO NOT EMAIL ME IN TEXTSPEAK.
 This is a college writing course.
 Make sure your queries are polished and professional and I will promptly address your concerns.